nemonik/hands-on-DevOps-gen2/README.md

 **NOTES**

-- When copying these values out of your [fish](https://fishshell.com/ shell be mindful not to copy the last character (⏎).
+- When copying these values out of your [fish](https://fishshell.com/)shell be mindful not to copy the last character (⏎).

 ### 12.20.3.
 Build, tag and push our `deploy` step container